lukecd/dflow-copy-trade/README.md

 _TL;DR: This is WIP experimental code.
 Use it, break it, improve it, but if you lose money, that's on you, not me._

+## ⚠️ WIP

+This repo has code to actually execute trades, but it's a WIP and has NOT been tested it.
+It was written by an AI and is not to be trusted until I've reviewed it.

 ## How It Works

 ### Architecture